Nzabineshamer/dru/README.md

 🔐 Notes
 This app currently runs on localhost via Docker.

-To expose externally, you will need a public IP, domain, or a cloud server with Docker installed.

 Make sure Docker is installed and running on your host system.